hihu225/hihu225/README.md

     "Project X - Coming Soon",
     "Something that will change the world (probably not)" ],
-  🌟 funFact: "If I write for you then you are really close to me."
+  🌟 funFact: "If I write for you, you are really close to me."
 };
 ```